Web Scraping with Selenium and Python Tutorial + Example Project

 Selenium is a pretty powerful automation library that is capable of much more than what we've discovered through our twitch.tv example.

 For starters, sometimes we might need to click buttons and input text into forms to access content we want to web scrape.
-For this, let's take a look at how can we use Twitch.tv search bar.
+For this, let's take a look at how we can leverage our web scraping with Selenium project by using the Twitch.tv search bar.
 We'll find HTML elements for the search box and search button and send our inputs there:

 from selenium import webdriver